 What are the Eligibility Criteria?

-So, the Cambridge fever is on.
-Let us make sure that you have the eligibility to begin the application process.
+It’s important to ensure that you have the eligibility to begin the application process.
 There are some specific requirements that you will need to satisfy for some courses.
 You can look them up, here.
-That said, here are the general entry requirements that every applicant to Cambridge must have before even beginning the application process.

 Academic Requirements